mesqueeb/vuex-easy-access/README.md

 - `mutate('SET_NORMALPROP', newVal)`
 - `dispatch('set/normalProp', newVal)`

-And none will be set for '_privateProp'.
+And none will be set for '_privateProp' and 'secretProp'!

-To disable this functionality you need to do:
+To disable ignoring the ones with an underscore (`_privateProp`) you need to do:

 ```js
 // in the config